afujimoto/CAMPHOR/README.md

 ## Performance

 Performance of this tool is provided in the following publications; Fujimoto et al. Whole genome sequencing with long-reads reveals complex structure and origin of structural variation in human genetic variations and somatic mutations in cancer.
 Genome Medicine (2021).

+The performance comparison in Fujimoto et al. was performed as follows
+1. Indels in vcf files were extracted and converted to the following format.
+<chr> <start> <chr> <end> <SV type (DEL or INS)> <length (bp)>
+For the format change, the following commands were used.
+Sniffles
+python3 change_vcf_format_Sniffles.py <vcf from sniffles>
+SVIM
+python3 change_vcf_format_SVIM.py <vcf from SVIM>
+Gold standard set
+python3 change_vcf_format_GS.py <NA19240.BIP-unified.vcf>
+CAMPHOR
+<SVtype>_candidate.filtered.txt files were used.
+2. SV lists were compared with the following command
+python3 compare_SV_files.3.all.py <SV list of the gold standard set generated in step1> <SV list of the each caller generated in step1> 500 120

 ## Licence